ietf-teep/architecture/draft-ietf-teep-architecture.md

     that one TA cannot read, modify or delete the data and code of another TA.

+  - Software Update: When we use this term we refer to installing, and updating code, configuration and credentials.
+In some cases it may be appropriate to invalidate, or delete unused code, configuration and credentials.
+Software, when conveyed in the TEEP protocol is also referred as "payload" in {{I-D.ietf-suit-information-model}} because it is often in an intermediate state, such as being encrypted, compressed and/or encoded as a differential update.

   - Untrusted Application: An application running in an REE.
 An Untrusted Application might depend on one or more TAs.